VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/networking.md

 It can also refer to the specific program used to do these things, so like Chrome as your web browser or Zoom for video calling.

-an [*API* (Wikipedia)](https://en.wikipedia.org/wiki/API) or 'Application Programming Interface' is what defines how two programs talk to each other.
+an [*API*](https://en.wikipedia.org/wiki/API) or 'Application Programming Interface' is what defines how two programs talk to each other.
 This doesn't have to be over the network, but often is.

 ### End Systems - Hosts/Server & Clients